Report on SLO County Jail details abuse, violence

 “The sheriff’s office has worked cooperatively with the Department of Justice over the past three years to investigate deficiencies and determine appropriate improvements to ensure our jail facility is fully compliant with federal law,” Sheriff Ian Parkinson said in a press release.
 “We are pleased with our progress so far and will continue to work diligently to provide a safe and secure jail facility.”

-The county has 49 days to to comply with at least 45 remedial measures identified in the report, or the U.S. Attorney General may initiate a lawsuit to force the county to correct its deficiencies.
+The county has 49 days to comply with at least 45 remedial measures identified in the report, or the U.S. Attorney General may initiate a lawsuit to force the county to correct its deficiencies.

 “In listing these remedies, we note that over the course of our investigation the jail has made changes to its personnel, policies, and procedures.
 We have taken those changes into account, but find they are inadequate to protect prisoners from the harms identified,” according to the report.